 This person may be accepting and appreciative of their body, including how it looks and what it can do.
 They may make a choice to believe that their body is beautiful and special and they will love it regardless of its flaws.

-Body neutrality is a bit different.
-A person who is choosing to view their body neutrally is someone who focuses on what their body does for them rather than what they look like.
+Body neutrality / acceptance is a bit different.
+A person who is choosing to view their body neutrally & with acceptance is someone who focuses on what their body does for them rather than what they look like.
 For many people, it’s just too hard to view your body with the positive views listed above.
-So, a person who is body neutral understands that there are things about their body that they don’t want to celebrate or pretend that they love, but they can still choose to look after and even appreciate their body because it is useful, it helps them do things they enjoy and it has some pretty cool functions.
+So, a person who is accepting of their body understands that there are things about their body that they don’t want to celebrate or pretend that they love, but they can still choose to look after and even appreciate their body because it is useful, it helps them do things they enjoy and it has some pretty cool functions.
 A body neutral person understands that you don’t have to love how you look to accept yourself.

 A negative or unhealthy body image is when you look in the mirror and feel are unhappy or unsatisfied with the way you look.
 You might not want to look at your body at all or you might feel embarrassed or ashamed and try to keep parts of it covered so others can’t see it.
 It’s very common to want to change things about your body also.